 Most straps used on inexpensive timepieces are composed of PU leather.
-This substance is formed from inner splits of hide which have been covered with polyurethane.
+This substance is formed from inner splits of hide that have been covered with polyurethane.
 Bands of this variety look good, but their lifespan is very short.
 This strap responded exceptionally well to my wear and tear tests.
 While it probably is made from PU leather, I suspect it will survive longer than most bands of this variety.

 During my review period, the date window correctly displayed each day of the month.

 I tested the accuracy of the Sewer automatic for three days.
 During this time, it lost an average of 23 seconds every 24 hours.
 This is considered excellent for a timepiece in the 20-dollar price range.
 Reserve power worked out to 22 hours.

 This watch looks great, includes a date feature, and is powered by an automatic movement.
 It is fitted with a higher-than-average quality PU leather strap.
 If you are looking for an inexpensive timepiece that will provide decent service, this Sewor automatic is worthy of consideration.